|How late is too late to start saving for retirement? |

-Invest more aggressively: This can help you build a large retirement fund in a short time.
-Certain stocks and mutual funds may enable your savings to grow more rapidly.
-The tradeoff: These investments are subject to market risk which will expose you to greater volatility, including a possible loss of principal.
+Invest more aggressively, if you're comfortable doing so: This may help you build a retirement fund in a relatively shorter period time.
+Certain stocks and mutual funds may offer potential for your savings to grow more quickly.
+The tradeoff: These investments are subject to market risk that will expose you to greater volatility, including a possible loss of principal.
 Before investing in a

 mutual fund, carefully

 consider its investment

 from the fund.
 Review

 Delay retirement: You may have no choice but to delay your retirement.
 This strategy will not only reduce the number of years without a paycheck, it will also buy you more time to potentially build a nest egg.

 Rethink your retirement goals: Set more realistic goals for your retirement (no beach house on the Riviera, for example).
 That way, you won't need as much money to fund your retirement.

 If you fear you're getting too late a start, or you're not sure where to start, consult a financial professional.
 He or she can help you map out a plan to bridge the gap between where you are now and where you need to be when you retire.